hyperledger-archives/aries-cloudagent-loadgenerator/README.md

 ### Management Script

-To start the environment run:
+To start the environment and execute the load generator run:

 ```
 ./setup/manage.sh start